helm/chart-testing/doc/ct_lint-and-install.md

       --skip-missing-values                  When --upgrade has been passed, this flag will skip testing CI values files from the previous chart revision if they have been deleted or renamed at the current chart revision
-      --target-branch string                 The name of the target branch used to identify changed charts (default "master") --upgrade                              Whether to test an in-place upgrade of each chart from its previous revision if the current version should not introduce a breaking change according to the SemVer spec
+      --target-branch string                 The name of the target branch used to identify changed charts (default "main") --upgrade                              Whether to test an in-place upgrade of each chart from its previous revision if the current version should not introduce a breaking change according to the SemVer spec
       --validate-chart-schema                Enable schema validation of 'Chart.yaml' using Yamale (default true)